 However, glass has some very special properties; it is non-toxic, inert, and can be recycled easily and infinitely without losing any of its characteristics.
 Therefore, for every piece of glass that is recycled, precious amounts of the earth’s raw materials are preserved and large amounts of energy and water are saved.
 Therefore, lesser carbon dioxide, which is a damaging greenhouse gas contributing to global warming and climate change, is released into the atmosphere.

 Glass that has food or liquid residue should be rinsed out prior to recycling.
 This helps to reduce smells, mold, flies, and pests during storage at home and at the recycling site.

-EEG realised the environmental, economic, and health related impacts and benefits of recycling glass products and consequently set up its “Glass Collection Campaign” in 2005.
-The campaign has been highly successful since inception and has, until the end of December 2018, recycled 2,341,140 kg of Glass.
+Upon realising the environmental, economic and health related benefits of recycling glass products, EEG set up its Glass Collection Campaign in 2005.
+The campaign has been highly successful since its inception and has contributed to the recycling of 2,437,560 kg of glass until the end of 2019.

 Join the Glass Collection Campaign to increase your positive impact towards the environment.